tessercat/relay-conf/README.md

-Variables in `vars.xml` must define global variables for switch-level RTP-port range and inbound/outbound SIP profile ports.
+Variables in `vars.xml` must define global variables for switch-level RTP-port range, inbound/outbound SIP profile ports and inbound verto profile port.

 # Profiles

 The config contains
-three SIP profiles/interfaces in `profiles/`, two inbound (one for each of IPv4 and IPv6) and an IPv4 outbound.
+three SIP profiles/interfaces in `configuration/sofia.conf.d/`,
+two inbound (one for each of IPv4 and IPv6) and an IPv4 outbound.

+The config contains
+two inbound verto profiles/interfaces in `configuration/verto.conf.d/`
+(one for each of IPv4 and IPv6).

 All profiles/gateways are SIP/TLS and SRTP-only,
 though dialplan extension params must enforce SRTP on outbound legs.

 ## Inbound

-Both inbound profiles accept calls without authorization in the `inbound` context, which simply imports
+All three inbound profiles accept calls without authorization in the `inbound` context, which simply imports